 Ages 5 and up

-This may be the perfect place for a workout for your mind and body.
-While the museum is an "adventure in art and science," the 5-acre aerial adventure park behind it offers more visceral thrills.
-With nearly a dozen trails (coded by levels of difficulty), 21 zip lines and almost 161 challenge bridges, every person in your family can have a great time.
+While the Discovery Museum is an "adventure in art and science," the five-acre aerial adventure park behind it offers more visceral thrills, including a new Charlotte's Web feature, completed in the fall of 2017 consisting of a labyrinth of features launched from a separate platform and aimed at the ages 5 to 7 set (but not limited to them only).
+Befitting its link to a museum, this adventure park also hosts special Arbor and Earth Day events.
+That's all in addition to a dozen trails (coded by levels of difficulty), 21 zip lines and almost 161 challenge bridges.
 Our Connecticut Mommy Poppins team visited a couple of years ago and had a blast.
-Sessions are 3 hours long, and reservations strongly suggested.
+Sessions are three hours long, and reservations strongly suggested.
 Ages 5-7 admitted FREE with a paid adult who must accompany them.

 Mountain Creek — Vernon, New Jersey